-During recruitment, all parents completed a knowledge survey that was used to assess disciplinary knowledge of pollination biology and to assign parents to high and low knowledge conditions.
+During recruitment, all parents completed a knowledge survey that was used to assess disciplinary knowledge of pollination biology and to assign parents to high-and low-knowledge conditions (see Appendix).
 Researchers read the survey questions aloud and recorded parents' responses.
-In the first part of the survey, parents were asked to observe a single 8.5"x11" digital image of a bee pollinating a flower, to explain what appeared to be happening in the image, and to identify features that were important to their explanation.
+In the first part of the survey, parents were asked to observe a single 8.5 × 11" digital image of a bee pollinating a flower, to explain what appeared to be happening in the image, and to identify features that were important to their explanation.
 Then parents responded true, false, or unsure to seven statements related to pollination biology.
-Finally, parents were asked to describe and explain observable form and function relationships that appeared in three sets of floral images.
-The range of questions covers core components of scientific observation, including habits of attention, disciplinary knowledge, and theory.
-The survey items were refined through several pilot studies with adult visitors to a botanical garden, and reflected the kinds of images, facts, and explanations that are common in adult interpretive programs in this setting.
+Finally, parents were asked to describe and explain observable form-and-function relationships that appeared in three sets of floral images.
+The range of questions covered core components of scientific observation, including habits of attention, disciplinary knowledge, and theory.
+The survey items were refined through several pilot studies with adult visitors to a botanical garden and reflected the kinds of images, facts, and explanations that are common in adult interpretive programs in this setting.

-Two researchers coded all of the surveys, assigning one point for each correct response.
-Interrater reliability was 95% and differences were resolved through discussion.
-Parent scores on the survey ranged from 5-28 points (M = 13.54, SD = 5.18).
-Parents were assigned to high knowledge (n = 40) and low knowledge (n = 39) conditions based upon a median split of these scores.
-Once assigned to a knowledge condition, parents were then randomly assigned to either the treatment condition (n = 39) or to the control condition (n = 40).
-This design resulted in four study groups: High Knowledge-Treatment (n = 20); High Knowledge-Control (n = 20); Low Knowledge-Treatment (n = 19); and Low Knowledge-Control (n = 20).
+Two researchers coded all of the surveys, assigning 1 point for each correct response.
+Interrater reliability was 95%, and differences were resolved through discussion.
+Parent scores on the survey ranged from 5 to 28 points (M = 13.54, SD = 5.18).
+Parents were assigned to high-knowledge (n = 40) and low-knowledge (n = 39) conditions based on a median split of these scores.
+Once assigned to a knowledge condition, parents were then randomly assigned to either the treatment condition (n = 39) or the control condition (n = 40).
+This design resulted in four study groups: high knowledge treatment (n = 20), high knowledge control (n = 20), low knowledge treatment (n = 19), and low knowledge control (n = 20).